 Simon: In general, the most common medical issues are those that routinely present to a general practitioner.
 In fact, the on-site clinic (or hotel room clinic) is essentially set up as a GP clinic.
 Traveler’s diarrhoea is common, dehydration if in hot countries, sprains, aches and pains.
 The clinic doctor’s job is to treat the simple conditions and to spot when symptoms could represent something more serious.
 In this instance, the patient is referred to the local hospital for further evaluation.

 It is the assistance company’s job to have a pre-existing relationship with the local hospitals so that referral is as easy as possible.
-For the 2020 Tokyo Olympics, for example, our network team has already performed a site visit to Japan, securing relationships with hospitals and local doctors so that referrals during the Olympics are straight-forward.
+For the 2022 Beijing Olympics, for example, our network team has performed a site visit to China, secured relationships with hospitals and local doctors so that referrals during the Olympics are straight-forward.
 When individuals are admitted, the expat doctor (in conjunction with the local doctors often performing a translating role) is able to visit the admitted patient daily to update the client, working with the Assistance company team in the UK to manage the case as efficiently as possible.

 A special mention should be made about occupational medicine.
 For clients performing an active role in the sporting events (examples: filming, constructing the set), illnesses can often occur in the performance of their work role.
 It is important for the on-site medical team to establish whether the worker is fit to continue their work role.
 This will involve discussion with the client company, who will ultimately make the informed decision.